 When I was younger I never imagined I would be here.
 I wanted 5 kids, at least, wasn’t afraid of childbirth even as my classmates vowed they would never give birth.

 Hardly thought I would have tumours instead.
 It’s ok I can find the dark humour in it.
 I honestly relish cancer jokes.
 Especially when made by fellow cancer patients and survivors.

 I still don’t quite like the war terminology that goes with cancer, but I guess all the chemotherapy, radiation and surgeries make you feel like you’ve gone through something harsh with long term effects.
 Often I can’t believe I made it when the statistics said otherwise.

 On the other hand I am beyond grateful for all the children in my life.
 I feel blessed that I even get to be a part of their lives and they tolerate me.
 They will never fathom the depths of how much I love them and how I would do anything to help them.
 Anything that would aid their well being.

 I believe I write about uncomfortable personal things in an effort to find my tribe out there.
-I am grateful to other much braver souls who totally put themselves totally out there.
+I am grateful to brave souls who totally put themselves out there.
 They make me feel not so alone.

 Just wanted to say my peace, in case this ever becomes a historic artefact.